-The trustees are the current President and Vice-Presidents of the Corporation.
+The trustees are the current President and Vice-Presidents of the Corporation together with three appointed trustees who are not Members of the Corporation.

 The Corporation appoints the trustees who meet periodically to review the progress of the Trust's charitable aims.
 The Trust has no employees and receives donated administration services from the Corporation.